2023 Annual Call for Volunteers: Volunteer Opportunities

 -

-This option allows the Academy to contact you to help with focus groups around new Academy activities, coordinate outreach to students, become social media ambassadors, participate in the Annual Meeting Content Advisory Group, etc.
+This option allows the Academy to contact you to help with focus groups around new Academy activities, coordinate outreach to students, become social media ambassadors, etc.

 If you have any questions about the information above, please contact volunteersurvey@actuary.org.